jonghoonlee98/alternativefacts/README.md

 ..* Want to find a way to automate falsifying facts (need algorithm to negate sentences) ..* We also want to create an algorithm which chooses two true facts and one false fact from our database to display on screen.
 This will allow us to have a larger set of questions, since we will be able to have numerous combinations.

-###Wireframes
-Mockups are included in the repo in the images folder

-#Comments by Ming
-* LOL.
-Team 4 is also doing something similar but using real Tweets.
-Fun.
-* The idea is fantastic but your list of features make no sense to me.
-For what you will be using front end framework for and why?
-Where will you be getting the questions (or facts)?
-What will the user be doing --that's what a feature really is.
-Listing of just technologies mean nothing, explain further.